A practical guide on how to use AI in Jira

 Step 3: Set up a true AI agent for frontline support

-Once you’ve squeezed all the value you can from the native features, the next logical step is to bring in an AI agent that can connect all your knowledge sources and actually take action.
+Once you've maximized the value of native features, you might consider adding a specialized AI agent that can connect all your knowledge sources and perform complex actions across different platforms.

 How to connect a powerful AI agent to Jira Service Management

-1. Sign up and connect Jira: You can get started in a few minutes with a one-click integration, not months of development work.
+1. Sign up and connect Jira: You can get started in a few minutes with a simple one-click integration that works alongside your existing Jira Cloud account.

-2. Unify your knowledge sources: This is the most important part.
-You can connect not just Confluence, but also Google Docs, Notion, SharePoint, and, crucially, all of your historical support tickets.
-This gives your AI a complete picture of your business.
+2. Unify your knowledge sources: You can connect Confluence, Google Docs, Notion, SharePoint, and your historical support tickets.
+This gives your AI a complete picture of your business to better serve your customers.

-3. Customize your AI’s persona and actions: With a simple editor, you can define your AI’s tone of voice and give it the power to do more than just find answers.
-You can configure your AI Agent to triage tickets by adding the right tags or even make API calls to other systems to check a customer’s subscription status.
+3. Customize your AI's persona and actions: With an easy-to-use editor, you can define your AI's tone and give it the power to take specific actions.
+You can configure your AI Agent to triage tickets by adding tags or making API calls to fetch details from other business systems.

 A flowchart showing the simple process for implementing an AI agent, which is a key part of how to use AI in Jira effectively.